 Medicaid planning fits certain circumstances in which families are faced with a crisis and need to preserve assets such as a house or a savings plan.
 Moreover, Medicaid rules vary from state to state, which furthers the need to talk to a qualified planner or elder law attorney in Florida to assess the range of planning tools that fit your particular situation.

 Medicaid planning helps you devise ways of making your assets and income inaccessible.
-Over the years, attorneys have developed several strategies to rearrange finances and legally shelter assets from the state, explains the AICPA.
+Over the years, attorneys have developed several strategies to rearrange finances and legally shelter assets from the state, explain the AICPA.
 “These strategies, and the Medicaid rules themselves, can be complicated, especially since the passage of the Deficit Reduction Act of 2005, which significantly tightened restrictions on Medicaid planning.”

-So in addition to qualifying for the benefits themselves, Medicaid planning also helps you to shelter your countable assets, preserve those assets for loved ones and provide for your spouse.
+So in addition to qualifying for the benefits themselves, Medicaid planning also helps you to shelter your countable assets, preserve those assets for loved ones, and provide for your spouse.

 When you begin to wade through the Medicaid paperwork, the task can be overwhelming, and you don’t need one more thing to add to your woes.
 Seek the assistance of a qualified Medicaid asset protection attorney to help you plan this next phase of your life.